Yashpandey4/100-days-of-code/log.md

 Note - Had to take a Hiatus during this period due to a weeklong conference, and college reopening.
 COVID-19 doing its excellent job of making things very uncertain.
 With that small hiatus, lets get things back on track.

 ### Day 15: August 10, Monday

 **Today's Progress**:

 - Ideated a new COI application's system design from scratch
 - Set-up the project's front-end in typescript/react.
 Linting was done using eslint, prettier, and Husky.

 **Time taken**: 6+ hours

+### Day 16: August 11, Tuesday

+**Today's Progress**:

+- Read up on Sage's Native email service and created a HTML template for the email
+- Solved empty repo linting errors in the FE Boilerplate code config

+**Time taken**: 6+ hours

+### Day 17: August 12, Wednesday

+**Today's Progress**:

+- Started email service implementation.
+- Solved merge conflict in FE code using rebase.

+**Time taken**: 6+ hours